cacheflowe/ctd-creative-coding/classes/class-01.md

 * Objects
 * Classes

-Every language has these features - the first goal is to understand these constructs & tools
+Every language has these features - the first goal is to understand these constructs & tools.

 If you're *not* comfortable with these concepts yet, come to office hours and study the following links 👇

 ## 🛠️ Live demo (10 min): draw some shapes

-* Pull up the [p5js editor](https://editor.p5js.org/) together and build a tiny preview of tonight's homework
+* Pull up the [p5js editor](https://editor.p5js.org/) together and build a tiny preview of the first assignment
 * `background()`, `fill()`, a couple of shapes (`rect()`, `ellipse()`, `triangle()`) - just enough to show it's not scary
-* This is the shape of every homework to come: open the editor, try something small, see it work
+* This is the bare minimum of every assignment this semester: open the editor, build something small, and see how far we can take it!

 ## 📝 Homework: